-The Radiography Program at Sanford Medical Center in Bismarck, ND is affiliated with three colleges within the state.
+The Radiography Program at Sanford Medical Center in Bismarck, ND is affiliated with three universities within the state.
 They are as follows:

 Students who are attending one of the schools listed above, and have completed or are nearing completion of the requirements for the degree in Radiologic Science, may apply for entrance into the program.
-The program will start accepting applications in December.
-Applications must be postmarked by January 1st.
+Applications must be postmarked by December 15th.
 In order to be eligible to apply, students must have an overall college GPA of 2.75 or higher.

 Students must have completed at least two years of college requirements towards the bachelor's degree in Radiologic Technology before entering the program.
 The following courses must be included with a grade of "C" or higher in order to be eligible for admission into the Sanford Health Radiography Program.